 Equivalence classes are a test case design technique that groups input data expected to behave similarly.
 The goal of equivalence partitioning is to reduce the set of possible test data: instead of testing every single input, you select representative test cases from each class.
 Typically, valid and invalid classes are distinguished, and the method is combined with boundary value analysis to identify edge cases.
 Equivalence classes are a core part of black-box testing strategies, supporting efficient test data management and higher test coverage with reduced effort.

-Practical examples with QF‑Test
+Practical examples for equivalence classes with QF-Test

 Practical recommendations: